 - Water & flour ratio (1:3) and oil temperature are important for making crispy puffy pooris.

 - If your dough is hard (ie. made with less water) the poori will be firm & fluffy.

-- It is better to fry pooris immediately after kneading, else the dough will become soft and in turn poori would become soggy.
+- It is better to fry poori immediately after kneading, else the dough will become soft and in turn poori would become soggy.

 Same way you can prepare cheese poori and palak poori and you can refer the images below (that are self explanatory) for their recipes :

 Cooking Method: First we have to steam the chopped palak leaves & green chilli (or you can microwave for 2 min) and blend without adding water.
 If your palak puree is watery, reduce the water accordingly.